Rigorous Index Theory for One-Dimensional Interacting Topological Insulators: Introduction

 The present theory is an improvement and extension of our earlier work \cite{Tasaki2018} (based on the observation in \cite{NakamuraTodo2002}) for quantum spin chains.
 (See, e.g., \cite{TasakiBook} for background.)
 Our theory is much more satisfactory in the present setting since U(1) symmetry, which is essential for the proof, is inherent in quantum particle systems.
 We indeed get a classification that is believed to be optimal.

 The present paper is organized as follows.
-In section~\ref{s:SSH}, we concentrate on the SSH-type models of interacting fermions and state our results.
+In section~\ref{s:SSH}, we define the SSH-type models of interacting fermions on the infinite chain.
+We carefully discuss the definitions of ground states in infinite systems.
+We present our rigorous index theory for the SSH-type models in section~\ref{s:Indextheory}.
 All the theorems are then proved in section~\ref{s:proof}.
 In section~\ref{s:other}, we briefly discuss extensions to other important classes of models, including the extended Hubbard model.